 Submitted by Hebe Verrest and Rivke Jaffe

-- Seminar series supporting to develop a closer engagement amongst CUS scholars with debates on the geographies of urban theory.
+- Seminar series support to develop a closer engagement amongst CUS scholars with debates on the geographies of urban theory.
 In doing so, it also fosters dialogue between different disciplines and it increases the visibility of the CUS in- and outside the UvA.

 ‘Securitizing Urban Housing: A Comparative Approach’